GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-process/README.md

 As detailed earlier, this environment is intended to work with time-series dataframes build either from **position** (3D) or **orientation** (quaternions) sensors.
 The architecture has to main functionalities:

-- Unity representation: dataset processing for Unity representation.
+- **Unity representation**: dataset processing for Unity representation.
-- Pre-processing pipeline: dataset pre-processing for input neural networks.
+- **Pre-processing pipeline**: dataset pre-processing for input neural networks.

 ## Unity representation